 What makes a “good” password?

-xkcd suggests four random and not very common words.
+xkcd suggests four random and not very common words - which lends itself to use the term passphrase not password.

 Image © xkcd.
 Creative Commons Attribution-NonCommercial 2.5 License.